pomerium/pomerium/docs/docs/topics/data-storage.md

 #### Design

-Internal to the `databroker` service, the `databroker` is responsible for providing a stateful storage layer.
+The `databroker` is responsible for providing a stateful storage layer.
 Services which require high performance maintain a streaming local cache of the contents of the `databroker`, while others may call `databroker` in real time.
 Only the `databroker` is expected to maintain authoritative state.

 ## Persistence